Management of geothermal systems

 - the development of policy to guide use of the resource

 - monitoring and research to measure the state of the resource.

-The various geothermal systems in the region have been classified into management groups which reflect their unique values and current uses.
-The way in which these characteristics are considered in the classification process is set out in the Regional Policy Statement.
+The geothermal systems in the region have been classified into management groups which reflect their unique values and current uses.
+The classification process is set out in the Regional Policy Statement (please see link below).